 Evermore is making the world a more livable place for bereaved families.

-Unlike many public health crises, child death is an indiscriminate issue, transcending boundaries of race, religion, geography, ability and marital and socioeconomic status and marking a profound shift in a family’s well-being and stability.
+Unlike many public health crises, the death of a loved one is an indiscriminate issue, transcending all boundaries of race, religion, geography, marital and socioeconomic status and marking a profound shift in a family’s well-being and stability.
 Still, the issue remains under-researched, underfunded and glaringly unaddressed at all levels of society.
-Evermore was founded to address these societal gaps and to make the world a more livable place for bereaved families.

 As featured in: